Brooklyn Spousal Support Lawyer

 of lifetime support from the husband to the wife - in favor of spousal

 maintenance, which the law intends to be transitional, whenever possible,

 and gender neutral.

-If you need counsel for your spousal-support matters, call our firm today.
+If you need counsel for your spousal-support matters,

 Whether you anticipate paying or receiving spousal maintenance, Coffinas